isotopp/isotopp.github.io/content/posts/2022-10-12-groups-and-places.md

 Other users could comment on an item in a hierarchic comments-on-comment tree like in a discussion system, or directly edit the original item, incorporating their changes.

 Changes were recorded and were undoable and replayable.
-This allowed users to view the end result of a wave, or review the process of building that result after the fact.
+This allowed users to view the end result of a Wave, or review the process of building that result after the fact.

 ![](/uploads/2022/10/groups-places-07.jpg)